 The ambient aware button sits just above the power button on the left ear cup.
 It also utilizes the external built-in microphones to turn the ANC on and off.
 You can go from being completely isolated from the noise around you to absolutely ZERO passive noise isolation.

 It might sound like the ANC is pretty much perfect, but there is one downside worth mentioning.
-While it’s activated, you will be probably hear very minimal, barely audible white noise.
-This isn’t exactly uncommon for many wireless headphones, and definitely isn’t overwhelming or overly distracting.
+While it’s activated, you will be probably heard very minimal, barely audible white noise.
+This isn’t exactly uncommon for many wireless headphones and definitely isn’t overwhelming or overly distracting.

 While your music is playing, you won’t hear any white noise at all – just ever so slightly when nothing is playing.
 Again, unless you’re really paying attention and listening for white noise, it’s barely noticeable for most listeners (and usually goes unnoticed altogether).

 Sony I Headphones Connect App